Nissan 370Z: Marketing

-The Nissan 370Z is featured in Electronic Arts' Need for Speed: Undercover video game which was released on November 18, 2008.
+The Nissan 370Z is featured in Electronic Arts' Need for Speed: Undercover video game which was released on 18 November 2008.
 This allowed people to drive the 370Z in-game prior to the vehicle's actual release.
 Nissan claimed it to be the first time an automaker had a vehicle world premiere by partnering with a video game company.

 A version of Megatron Fairlady Z was produced by Takara TOMY, as part of the Transformers Alternity toy line.

 As part of the UK market launch, a TV commercial featuring a Nissan 370Z vs. racing chickens was produced.

 As part of Nissan's plan to build the ultimate 370Z track car, a campaign allowing fans to vote which components will be used in the project took place in association with Facebook and Autoblog.
 The suspension choices (hosted by Autoblog) include NISMO S-Tune Springs and Dampers, KW Variant 3s and an A'PEXi S1 Damper System.
 The completed vehicle includes a GReddy twin turbo kit, GReddy Ti-C catback exhaust system, KW Variant 3 suspension, Stoptech big brake kit with 2-piece aerorotors, Volk TE37SL wheels and a Metalloy decal kit.

 Motorsport

+The BRE 370Z is a version of the 2010 Nissan NISMO 370Z Coupe built to commemorate the 40th Anniversary of the Z's First National Championship and successful in SCCA racing events with John Morton driving a #46 240Z in 1970 and 1971.
+The 370Z commemorative car was built by STILLEN and it includes a red, white and blue BRE paint scheme designed by Pete Brock.
+The vehicle was unveiled at the BRE Reunion dinner at the Classic Motorsports Mitty at Road Atlanta on 29 April 2010.

 The Nissan 370Z has enjoyed some successes in motorsport.
 Notably, in drifting, Chris Forsberg campaigned a twin turbo, 812 horsepower, 676 lb-ft torque VQ37DE 370Z in the 2017 Formula DRIFT season.
 After an engine failure in the debut round, he piloted his backup 370Z.
 This car was powered by a 5.6L V8 swapped from a Nissan Titan and produced over 1,000 horsepower.